dativebase/deploy-dative-old/playbooks/dative-old/README.rst

 ===============================================================================

 This Vagrant/Ansible provisioner installs, configures and serves Dative and the OLD on a local vagrant virtual machine.
+It can be used to configure and serve multiple OLD instances on a single server.

 Requirements